-First, we have to establish that large institutions like universities are indeed analogous to infrastructure systems.
-Both are complex; made up of interconnected, and interdependent elements and subsystems; and serve critical functions.
+First, we have to establish that such large institutions as universities are indeed analogous to infrastructure systems.
+Both are complex, made up of interconnected and interdependent elements and subsystems, and serve critical functions.
 They are both expensive to construct, operate, and maintain.
 Design and operation of these systems should implicitly or explicitly address security, health and safety, integrity, durability, redundancy, reliability, and other such characteristics (including resilience).